Tom-Kendrick/N8N-Automation/README.md

 This project is a personal sandbox for connecting multiple AI, media processing, and DevOps tools to create a fully autonomous content pipeline.
 It's built primarily to see how far you can push a low-code platform like n8n for complex media production tasks.

 This project was built under strict student budget constraints, using free and low-cost solutions, which occasionally leads to a "clanky" feel.
 To keep costs down, the core infrastructure, including the n8n instance and the Gemini API access, was deployed using available student plans (like DigitalOcean).
-A "human-in-the-loop" step via Discord became necessary because most free audio generation tools couldn't provide the specific "famous" character voices (like Homer and Bart) required for the concept.
+A "human-in-the-loop" step via Discord became necessary because most free audio generation tools couldn't provide the specific "famous" character voices (like Homer and Bart or Peter and Stewie) required for the concept.
 This functionality, currently achieved using Parrot AI, is a key point of flexibility, as the characters can easily be adapted.
 A detailed explanation of how this Discord-based "human-in-the-loop" step operates follows later.

 ---